CristelBM/project-rain/CONTRIBUTION.md

 The website's primary goal is to foster a community of programmers who can easily exchange code snippets, projects, and programming knowledge, as well as to provide a convenient and accessible way to store and manage code snippets

 ## Getting Started
+> The steps below assumes that you are using VSCode as your code editor

 You can start developing by running the tasks.
 1. Go to VSCode Terminal. `CTRL + backtick`